 Should you include billable expenses in your invoices?

 The answer is yes.
 Notably, in the freelance world, independent contractors must be paid for their work.
 Clients ought to repay you for the expenses made on their behalf.
-Be sure to state clearly the reimbursement of billable expenses in your freelance contract so that no exploitative intentions could be perpetuated.
+Be sure to state clearly the reimbursement of billable expenses in your freelance contract so that no exploitative intentions can be perpetuated.

 Which expense categories are part of your billable expense income?